chien021091/aws-pro/COMPUTE ASG.md

 Lifecycle hook

 ![alt text](image.png)

-Lifecycle hook ASG not trigger any action. it just add time for waiting
+# Lifecycle hook ASG can trigger some custom action.

-Can create a eventbridge (trigger lambda, SSM ..) for a action in time waiting
+- Can create a eventbridge (trigger lambda, SSM ..) for a action in time waiting
+- use a User-Data script
+`
+aws autoscaling complete-lifecycle-action --lifecycle-action-result CONTINUE \
+  --instance-id $INSTANCE_ID --lifecycle-hook-name $HOOK_NAME \
+  --auto-scaling-group-name $ASG_NAME --region us-east-1
+`
+- Use SNS/SQL with a consumer